reduxframework/redux-framework-4/readme.txt

 6. Within each template kit you can see the full page template types.

 == Changelog ==

+== 4.1.24 ==
+* Fixed: Select2 callback fix for select fields.
+* Added: Shim: empty field_*.php files to fix developers including files improperly.
+* Fixed: Changed use of ctype_xdigit to account for hosts where it's disabled.
+* Added: Shim for people using terms data key, but using taxonomies instead of taxonomy.
+* Fixed: Static call mismatch in redux colors.
+* Fixed: CSRF security issue with a flipped if conditional.
+Thanks @ErwanLR.
+* Fixed: WordPress 4.6 API warnings.
+* Fixed: WordPress 4.6 customizer issue where fields not displaying properly.
+* Fixed: Massive speed improvement to the library.
+* Fixed: Pro template count error if previously activated and Redux Pro not enabled.
+* Release date: Dec 12, 2020

 == 4.1.23 ==
 * Fixed: Massive speed improvement to the library.